-At myhrtoolkit we understand just how important security and information safe-guarding is to our customers.
+At myhrtoolkit we understand just how important security and information safe-guarding is to our customers and website visitors.
 With that in mind, we employ modern security best practice to ensure that your data is safe.
 Additionally, myhrtoolkit are registered with the Office of the Information Commissioner as a data processor.
 The following sections outline our security and support systems.

 This web tool monitors and displays the current status of each of our services; the Main Toolkit App, the Mobile App, the API and the www.myhrtoolkit.com web site.
 It also provides detail of any future maintenance.
 View it here: https://status.myhrtoolkit.com/

 The best security needs to extend all the way to the hardware level.
 Myhrtoolkit resides on a cluster of advanced, secure Rackspace servers (www.rackspace.co.uk) that are protected by a sophisticated firewall and intrusion detection/prevention system.
 All servers are based entirely within the UK.
 Rackspace are ISO27001 accredited and known for their fanatical support and ensure that all of our servers are kept up to date with the very latest security measures and patches.